GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

 }}}
 where <username> is your Unix account username.

- * If a test fails, rerun the individual test by itself and look at the contents of the `acceptance.log` file for an indication of the source of the problem using syntax like the following:
+ * If a test fails, look at
+   the contents of the `acceptance.log` file for an indication of the source of the problem.
+Consider running the single test alone, using syntax like the following:
 {{{
         $ am_api_accept.py -a am-undertest Test.test_GetVersion
 }}}